SuddenDevelopment/json-collection-decorator/README.md

 13. focus: array of paths to keep, remove all others ['path1', 'path2.child']
 14. implode: convert an array into a comma separated string
 15. explode: convert a value separated string into an array
+16. copy: get the value from path deinfed in val: copy it to path:
+17. findCopy same as copy but has 2 paths in val to find items in an array {path:'_image',act:'findCopy',val:{path:'preview.images',path2:'source.url'}}